 I say the next ten years after a good period of initial research, because on delivering an early draft of the script to executives who might finance the film, I was told such a piece of work was ‘too big for me’.
 It hadn’t dawned on me after winning the accolades that I had, that I might be restricted in the kind of film I might want to make next.
 I didn’t know any other female movie directors at the time, and so had no knowledge that this was a frequent phrase that women directors heard.
 I didn’t answer back and often left meetings with my tail between my legs, not knowing quite what to do with the fire in me that wanted to tell this story.

-During that time in hospital, the picture postcard of Dido Belle and her cousin Elizabeth was sent to me by the man who became my producer on the film Belle.
-Feeling deeply despondent and having already decided that on discharge from hospital I would step away from film and find something else to do, I looked at the image of Belle and felt inspired.
+Around that time the now famous picture postcard of Dido Belle and her cousin Elizabeth was sent to me by the man who became my producer on the film Belle.
+Feeling deeply despondent, I had already decided I would step away from film and find something else to do, I looked at the image of Belle and felt inspired.
 I initially pushed it to one side.
 But, my script for Where Hands Touch had been passed around the industry quite a bit, and it was this knowledge of the strength of my story about a bi-racial girl’s existence in Nazi Germany, that prompted producers and financiers to believe that I had what it would take to tell Dido Belle’s story.
-It is a testament to my producer on Belle, that he didn’t give up, even when I tried to put off his interest for as long as I could while in hospital.
-On the day I was discharged, I was driven directly to a meeting with him.
+It is a testament to my producer on Belle, that he didn’t give up, even when I tried to put off his interest for as long as I could.

 That day, something triggered in my mind.
 Perhaps, if I successfully brought Belle’s story to the big screen, I could prove to financiers that I had the capability to do the same with Where Hands Touch.
 It took 3 years of research and hard work to bring Belle to audiences, but it garnered enough respect so that I and Where Hands Touch’s producer could raise about three quarters of the budget to make the film.
 But it wasn’t enough.